Friday 6th June 2025 ~ Issue 16

 For the next two weeks at St Mary’s, we are working with our students on the following:

-RESPECT - care for the people and resources in our school
+RESPECT - care for the people in our school

 Reporting - Changes to the Reporting of Numeracy